KHPA Youth 2019 Grant Information Information

 Not included in the grant—extracting equipment.
 Every effort will be made to help harvest the honey during the first 2 years; this help will not include the purchase of extracting equipment for the individual/group.
 Should the bees die during the first 2 years, efforts will be made to replace the bees in the most efficient manner (it may mean waiting until spring packages are available).

-Available at the end of the download of this agreement.
+Available at the end of the download of this agreement (pending availability for 2019).

 All participants have signed a disclaimer agreement and it will be kept on file with the recipient leaders.

 Failure to meet the requirements of the grant (mentor requirements, educational requirements, State Fair requirements) may result in forfeiture of the grant and require return of all equipment and hives.

 Monetary value of the grant (approximate):

 Kansas Honey Producers Youth Scholarship Grant for learning the art and science of beekeeping.

 Grant offering: The Kansas Honey Producers Association (KHPA) is offering funds to individuals working with youth through scouting organizations, 4-H, church affiliation, school clubs, FFA, FCCLA, or other similar groups, to increase knowledge of beekeeping, and the role of the honey bee in food pollination and the production of honey.
 The grant will include: Wooden ware for 2 bee hives (Langstroth style, standard 10 frame equipment), bees, safety equipment (veils, gloves, suits—quantity to be determined, one smoker), instruction (classes, meetings, mentor, written material) and membership in the Kansas Honey Producers.

 At the discretion of the Kansas Honey Producers, the program will run for up to 2 years.